way5/fbcp-X/doc/README.md

 - `-DGPIO_TFT_DATA_CONTROL=number`: Specifies/overrides which GPIO pin to use for the Data/Control (DC) line on the 4-wire SPI communication.
 This pin number is specified in BCM pin numbers.
 If you have a 3-wire SPI display that does not have a Data/Control line, **set this value to -1**, i.e. `-DGPIO_TFT_DATA_CONTROL=-1` to tell fbcp-ili9341 to target 3-wire ("9-bit") SPI communication.
 - `-DGPIO_TFT_RESET_PIN=number`: Specifies/overrides which GPIO pin to use for the display Reset line.
 This pin number is specified in BCM pin numbers.
 If omitted, it is assumed that the display does not have a Reset pin, and is always on.
 - `-DGPIO_TFT_BACKLIGHT=number`: Specifies/overrides which GPIO pin to use for the display backlight line.
 This pin number is specified in BCM pin numbers.
 If omitted, it is assumed that the display does not have a GPIO-controlled backlight pin, and is always on.
+If setting this, also see the `#define BACKLIGHT_CONTROL` option in `config.h`.

 fbcp-ili9341 always uses the hardware SPI0 port, so the MISO, MOSI, CLK and CE0 pins are always the same and cannot be changed.
 The MISO pin is actually not used (at the moment at least), so you can just skip connecting that one.
 If your display is a rogue one that ignores the chip enable line, you can omit connecting that as well, or might also be able to get away by connecting that to ground if you are hard pressed to simplify wiring (depending on the display).